niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 ```

 Delete these 2 blocks!
 We don´t need them.
 Now replace it with the MrBayes lock created by *PartitionFinder*.
+Save it as `DatasetMB.nex`.
+We will be using this later.